 Summarized, UESM allows for estimating an SCD matrix and thus SCDs for any corpus.
-Hence, UESM enables the above described approaches to be applied to any corpus without the need for SCDs in the corpus beforehand, as UESM provides the required SCD matrix.
-In the context of the information system, where the users may provide any corpus with which the system then has to work, UESM can be used to estimate an initial SCD matrix for the corpus.
-Then, the SCDs can be used by the integrated agent to provide IR services for the users of the system.
+Hence, UESM enables the above described approaches to be applied to any corpus without need for SCDs on the corpus in beforehand, as UESM provides the required SCD matrix.

-Generally, each estimated SCD represents a topic of the corpus, which is why an SCD matrix can be interpreted as a topic model of the corpus.
-A well-known topic modelling technique is LDA.
+Moreover, each estimated SCD represents a topic of the corpus, which is why an SCD matrix can be interpreted as a topic model of the corpus.
+A well-known topic modelling technique is Latent Dirichlet Allocation (LDA) [8].
 In contrast to LDA, UESM associates each sentence in the corpus with an SCD, while LDA associates each single word with a topic and each text document with a topic distribution.
 An SCD consists of multiple referenced sentences in the corpus and the sentences' overall word distribution, while LDA's topics consist of a distribution of words associated with each topic.
 Hence, associating SCDs with sentences instead of words or text documents is the important difference.